This article has links to products and services we love, which we may make commission from.

 2. Sound Out Your Management

-I spoke with my line manager then my senior manager (head teacher) and discussed the dates which best suited the business (school, in my case.)
-I had planned for one year but because we aimed to leave in March, 18 months suited the school better so I will return for the next school year in August 2016.
+You may have to discuss the dates which best suit the business.
+I had planned for a one-year career break but because we aimed to leave in March, 18 months suited the school better.
 Be flexible if you can!

 3. Justify Your Career Break